braintree/braintree-android-drop-in/v6_MIGRATION_GUIDE.md

 1. `vaultManager` -> `vaultManagerEnabled`
 1. `vaultCard` -> `vaultCardDefaultValue`
 1. `vaultVenmo` -> removed
+1. `requestThreeDSecureVerification` -> removed

 The `collectDeviceData` field has been removed from `DropInRequest` in favor of always returning device data.
 The `vaultVenmo` field has been removed from `DropInRequest` in favor of setting `shouldVault` on a `VenmoRequest` that is set on the `DropInRequest`
+The `requestThreeDSecureVerification` field has been removed from `DropInRequest` in favor of requesting 3DS if a `ThreeDSecureRequest` with an `amount` is set on `DropInRequest` and the merchant is configured for 3DS.

 ## DropInClient